 Samet has dedicated his career to health care.
 He received his master’s degree in health services administration from the University of Michigan in 1982.
 Samet served as president of MedStar Washington Hospital Center, one of the nation’s largest tertiary care hospitals, in the District of Columbia from 1990 to 2000.
 From the mid-1980s to 1990, Samet held a variety of leadership positions with the Medlantic Healthcare Group, which merged with Helix Health in 1998 to create MedStar Health.

-Samet is presently a member of the board of directors of a number of organizations to include: Greater Washington Partnership, Economic Club of Washington, and United Way of the National Capital Area; and serves on the Executive Committee of the boards of Georgetown University and the Greater Washington Board of Trade.
+Samet is presently a member of the board of directors of a number of organizations to include: Greater Washington Partnership, Economic Club of Washington, Georgetown University, Cedars-Sinai Medical Center (Los Angeles), the Greater Washington Board of Trade and United Way of the National Capital Area.
 He has held leadership positions on the boards of the American Hospital Association (AHA), District of Columbia Hospital Association (DCHA) and Maryland Hospital Association (MHA), and served on the board of visitors for the University of Maryland School of Nursing.
-Samet is also a past board member for the Greater Baltimore Committee and a past board member and chair of the Academic Affairs Committee of the Old Dominion University Board of Visitors, where he received his bachelor’s degree in business administration in 1980 and an honorary doctorate of humane letters in 2012 following his commencement address to the school’s graduating class.
+Samet is also a past board member of the Greater Baltimore Committee and the Old Dominion University Board of Visitors, where he received his bachelor’s degree in business administration in 1980 and an honorary doctorate of humane letters in 2012 following his commencement address to the school’s graduating class.
 In 1996, the American College of Healthcare Executives named Samet the national Young Healthcare Administrator of the Year.
-Most recently, Samet was honored with the Anti-Defamation League 2015 Achievement Award, which recognizes leaders who have demonstrated a lifelong commitment to justice, pluralism and understanding.
+More recently, Samet was honored with the Anti-Defamation League 2015 Achievement Award, and in 2021 the B’nai B’rith Charles S. Lauer National Healthcare Award.